yohaoyu/yohaoyu.github.io/blog/_posts/2021-09-06-shekou-hk-mac-bridge.md

 ![bridge](bridge.jpg)

 Hong Kong-Zhuhai-Macao Bridge is the longest cross-sea bridge in the world, which is 55 km with 4 artificial islands and 7-km-long undersea tunnel.
 The photo here is the piers of the bridge.
-The shapes indicate the Chinese knot and good luck for every boats and vehicles.
+The shape of piers indicates the Chinese knot and good luck for every boats and vehicles.

+*Photo by Haoyu*